SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

 As the name implies, an interrupt is something that can cause the currently running code to stop in it's tracks.
 The location of the instruction it was about to execute is pushed onto the stack, and it then jumps to a specific "interrupt vector" near the start of the flash.
 This in turn is a jump (or rjump) to the Interruipt Service Routine (ISR).
 This runs, and then returns to the code that was interrupted through a `RETI` instruction.
 Almost every peripheral can generate at least one interrupt, and most can generate several.
 See the datasheet for more information on what conditions they can be generated in.

 ## Creating an ISR
 There are two ways that you may end up writing an ISR, but most of the same considerations apply.
 The first most Arduino users will see is an `attachInterrupt()` function or method - these take a function name as an argument.
 Somewhere in the core or library is the ISR itself, which checks if you've attached one, and calls it if so.
-This is simpler - where it's an option - though the performance suffers profoundly as there's another layer of calls and returns, and a larger minimum number of registers that the ISR will have to save and restore (see the notes below).
-We recommend avoiding `attachInterrupt()` type calls when possible.
-For pin interrupts, even after the 1.3.7 rewrite, `attachInterrupt(pin, isr)` interrupts will take 50-100 clock cycles before the ISR even starts executing, and has a total overhead of around 150 clock cycles.
-This method is easy, but the slow response time limits its usefulness.
-This is inherrent to the any system wherein an arbitrary function pointer is called from an ISR (about half the overhead) and the fact that the API permits a separate function on each pin within a port and has to check for null pointers make it that much worse.
+This is simpler - where it's an option - though the performance suffers profoundly.
+While the function call itself takes only 7-8 clock cycles including the return - but the overhead it imposes if much worse.
+An interrupt can be called at any time.
+Thus, it cannot make any assumptions about working registers that are or are not available.
+It has to assume everything is used, and save and restore each one (by `push`ing it onto the stack at the start, and `pop`ing it back at the end; even r0 (tempreg) and r1 (the known zero).
+The status register ALSO needs to be saved and restored.
+These happen in the "prologue" and "epilogue" Any ISR (except for one declared naked) will always push r1 and r0 onto the stack, load the sreg into r0 and push that onto the stack, and clear r1 in the prologue, and undo those in the "epilogue".
+If you your interrupt accesses additional variables, which it probably will, working registers needed to fit them are also saved and restored (in the prologue and epilogue, not at the time they're used.
+If you call a function from within the ISR, and it is either defined at runtime (ex, via attachInterrupt), or is called from multiple places, such that the compiler doesn't inline it, it is required to assume that **all** registers that a function is allowed to use without saving and restoring registers are used.
+That gives an overhead of something like 68 clock cycles, just because a function is called. something like attachInterrupt also has overhead where it looks at the flags and then sees which of the many interrupts which may have been attached it should call.
+Don't forget that this takes flash as well, and the overhead of 40-50 bytes per interrupt adds up.

 The other way is directly - it's as if you are declaring a function, but instead of the name, you use the ISR() macro with the vector name as it's argument; these can have overhead as low as 21 clock cycles, split approximately evenly between before and after: